INSIGHT: Sudan Sanctions

-US and non-US persons will still need to obtain any licenses required by the BIS to (re)export to Sudan certain items (commodities, software, technology) remaining on the Commerce Control List or subject EAR.
+US and non-US persons will still need to verify whether a license might be required by the BIS to (re)export to Sudan certain items (commodities, software, technology) remaining on the Commerce Control List or subject EAR.

 The US State Department has issued a press statement with respect to this revocation of sanctions.
 OFAC has also published frequently asked questions on Sudan sanctions.
 On 11 August 2020 OFAC has published the Sudan Programme and Darfur Sanctions Guidance clarifying the scope of OFAC sanctions including sanctions against those involved in Darfur conflict.